Shopify/hydrogen-v1/examples/rust/README.md

 yarn build
 ```

+Deploying to production will vary based on your hosting provider.
+Currently, Oxygen does not support Rust-based projects.
 ## Previewing a production build

 To run a local preview of your Hydrogen app in an environment similar to Oxygen, build your Hydrogen app and then run `yarn preview`: